-- ON +VB = When is closed to a battery (key) voltage, the digital input#10 is active. - OFF GND = When is not connected to a battery (key) voltage (or it is connected to GND), the digital input#10 is not active.
+- ON +VB = When is closed to a battery (key) voltage the digital the 2ND request is active. - OFF GND = When is not connected to a battery (key) voltage (or it is connected to GND) the 2ND request is not active.